oVirt/ovirt-site/source/develop/release-management/features/network/import-vm-net-changes.html.md

 ## Summary

-Currently importing a VM from an external source might result in the non-functional VM from the network perspective:
+Currently importing a VM from an external source might result in a non-functional VM from the network perspective:

 * vNics that are not connected to any network that is defined in the